 The whole idea of uploading loops to looperman.com is that other people can use them royalty free.
 We are not interested in loops taken from commercially released tracks, from loop packs either from online loop sites or loops that come bundled with your software.

-The basic rule here is - If you did not create the loop 100% yourself dont upload it !
+The basic rule here is - If you did not create the loop 100% yourself and you are not happy to give it away for free dont upload it !

 Taking a sample and running it through some filters, chopping it up and rearranging it does NOT make it your own work.
 Recording yourself playing the guitar, keyboards, drums etc is your own work and so is good.